guozanhua/2d/README.md

 - Optimzied rendering that uses actual meshes
 - Add a SetDirection LUA call for setting orientation of sprite
 - Convert the Sprite management LUA code over to C++ so that you can do SpriteManager:AddSprite
-- Add a Clone LUA call
+- Add a Clone LUA call to Sprite entity
 - Add 2D physics component using Havok Physics
-- Add support for using particle effects (
+- Add support for using particle effects (as a child of the Sprite entity)
 - Add support for hkvVec2 (see Source\Vision\Runtime\EnginePlugins\VisionEnginePlugin\Scripting\Lua\hkvVec3.i)
 - Add a 2D manipulator in the editor
 - Add a transform rule that automatically creates the sprite sheet